-After resting NVRAM/PRAM, your SD card is still not showing up on Mac.
+After reseting NVRAM/PRAM, your SD card is still not recognized on Mac.
 You should go to Disk Utility again and see whether the SD card is listed.
-If you can see your SD card in Disk Utility, but the SD card is greyed out, that means it is not mounting.
+If you can see your SD card in Disk Utility, but the SD card is greyed out, that means SD card is not mounting.
 Simply select the Mount option to see if the SD card will be mounted in Finder and desktop.

 Solution 7: Update drivers on Mac

 If the issue still exists, you can check whether the drivers on your Mac is renewed.
 If your Mac drivers are outdated, your SD card or other external hard drives will not be recognized by your Mac.
 Here are steps to update drives on Mac:

 1. If you have upgraded to macOS Mojave, you should choose "System Preferences" from the Apple menu, then click "Software Update" to check for updates.
 If any updates are available, click "Update Now" to install them.

 2. If you are using earlier macOS versions, just launch the Mac App Store, click the "Update" tab on the top and then choose the "Update All".